($650) Cost to ship a car from Kansas City, MO to Plano, TX

 The best Kansas City to Plano car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Kansas City to Plano:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Kansas City to Plano:

 - Best for Real-Time Tracking: Nexus Auto Transport